NeckerFree/dotnet-highperf-apis/README.md

 Designing high-performance RESTful APIs in .NET Core requires careful consideration of various factors, including architecture, coding practices, and infrastructure.
 Below are some **best practices** to help you build efficient, scalable, and maintainable APIs:

-Frontend: Razor Pages or MVC for a responsive user interface.
+Frontend: React TS for a responsive user interface.

 Backend: RESTful APIs built with ASP.NET Core for high performance and scalability.